AjUthaya/templates/README.md

 # Templates

-Templates for different technologies, to speed up the setup process of new applications.
+Templates for different technologies, to speed up the setup process of setting up a new project.